jgc128/mednli_baseline/README.md

 ------------------

 To run a traditional feature based system, run the `train_feature_based.py` file.
-This system uses features like word overlaps, tf-idf similarities, word embeddings similarities, and blue scores.
+This system achieves 0.523 accuracy on the dev set using a gradient boosting classifier with features based on word overlaps, tf-idf similarities, word embeddings similarities, and blue scores.

 # Reference